What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 • Absorb sudden impact

-Here safety matters become a priority issue more than weight in such cases.
+Here safety is the first choice over weight in such cases.

 Post a Comment